+In FAST v8, this option is available only when using ElastoDyn’s ABM4 integration option.

 This option is a custom feature in FAST v7, requiring a separate executable.
 In FAST v8, it is part of the standard distribution.

 These steps must be integer multiples of the structural time step.